-The Epic of Manas is a typical heroic epic with profound people characteristics and thoughts.
-There was a theme through out the whole poem: unite all oppressed people to fight against the enslavement of foreign ruler for freedom and better life.
-The epic poem displays that the enslaved people are unconquerable and admire the ancient Kyrgyz people’s will to fight against invaders.
+The Epic of Manas is a typical heroic epic work with profound human characteristics and thoughts discussed.
+The main theme throughout the whole poem ties together the concept of uniting all oppressed people to fight against the enslavement of foreign rulers to achieve freedom and a better life.
+This epic poem strives to provide an example in history where enslaved people are unconquerable, and it also admires the ancient Kyrgyz people’s will to fight against invaders.

-The Epic of Manas displays how Kyrgyz people fight against the enslavement of Kitay and Kalmak in history through vivid stories and beautiful languages.
-Eliminating hidden traitors, punishing the tyrannical and killing the demons for people show Kyrgyz people’s ideal and wish to fight for freedom and fine life.
+The Epic of Manas retells how the Kyrgyz people fought against the enslavement of the Kitay and Kalmak empires in history through vivid stories and beautiful use of language.
+Eliminating inconspicuous traitors, punishing the tyrannical, and killing demons show the Kyrgyz people’s ideal wants and wishes to fight for freedom and a better life.

-The Epic of Manas gets much achievement in characterization and storylines.
-It has strong national feature in art of language.
-There are fantasies and vivid metaphor in the poem, all being related to the unique natural environment and way of life of Kyrgyz people.
-The heroes in the poem are often described as high mountains, lakes, river flows, strong wind, eagle and tiger.
-The battle horses owned by the heroes are also described.
-The horse of each hero has got different names and features.
-The epic poem has contained nearly all the national forms of verses of Kyrgyz people,including mythological legends and custom songs as well as simple sayings.
+The Epic of Manas has received much applause for its rich characterization and storylines.
+It also has strong national reflections of the art of language.
+There are many fantasies and vivid metaphors in the poem, all bringing alive the spirit and unique natural expressive style of the Kyrgyzs.
+Honoring nature, the heroes in the poem are often described as high mountains, lakes, river flows, strong wind, eagle, and tiger.
+The battle horses owned by the heroes are also described, with each of the heroes bearing very different names and personalities.
+Finally, the poem contains nearly all the national forms of verses of the Kyrgyz people,including mythological legends and customary songs as well as simple sayings.

-The epic of Manas should not only be recognized for its literature value, but it should equally be valued for its exceptionally poetic languages and rich content.
-Manas is an encyclopedic collection of all Kirgiz myths, folk tales and legends brought together in time and centered around the hero Manas.
-The epic Manas is not only the history of the Kirgiz people, but also a true epic drama which widely reflects all the aspects of their lives: their ethnic composition, economy, traditions and customs, morals and values, aesthetics, codes of behavior, their relationship with their surroundings and nature, their religious worldviews, their knowledge about astronomy and geography, and artistic oral poetry and language.
+The Epic of Manas should not only be recognized for its literature value, but also for its exceptionally poetic language and rich content.
+Manas is an encyclopedic collection of all Kyrgyz myths, folk tales, and legends brought together in time and centered around the hero Manas.
+Still, the epic is not only the history of the Kyrgyzs, but also a true epic drama which widely reflects all the aspects of their lives: their ethnic composition, economy, traditions and customs, morals and values, aesthetics, codes of behavior, relationship with their surroundings and nature, religious worldviews, knowledge about astronomy and geography, and artistic oral poetry and vernacular.

-China attaches high importance to the protection of the intangible cultural heritage.
-On May 20th, 2009, Manas Epic was inscribed on the Representative List of the Intangible Cultural Heritage of Humanity by the UNESCO.
-On June 5th, the Ministry of Culture designated Jusupu•Mamayi from Kizilsu Kirgiz Autonomous Prefecture (Xinjiang Uygur Autonomous Region, China) and Shaertahong•Kadeer from Folk Literature Association of the Xinjiang Uyghur Autonomous Region as the representative heirs.
-They were also enlisted in the 226 representative heirs of the first Intangible Cultural Heritage Program.
+On May 20, 2009, Manas Epic was inscribed on the Representative List of the Intangible Cultural Heritage of Humanity by the UNESCO, a proud milestone for China.
+On June 5 that same year, the Ministry of Culture designated Jusupu Mamayi from the Kizilsu Kirgiz Autonomous Prefecture (Xinjiang Uygur Autonomous Region) and Shaertahong Kadeer from the Folk Literature Association of the Xinjiang Uyghur Autonomous Region as the representative heirs.
+They were also named among the 226 representative heirs of the first Intangible Cultural Heritage Program.